CBD Flowers: Effects, Uses & Differences from CBD Oil

 30–90 minutes |

-Low (1–5 %) |
+Low (1–5%) |

 – Long-lasting effect– Well tolerated– Ideal for relaxing evening routine |

-– Slow absorption– Active ingredient only effective with fat addition– Inaccurate dosing |
+– Slow absorption– Active ingredient effective only with fat addition– Inaccurate dosing |

 No medically standardized form; rather relevant as a wellness application |